What to Expect

 Meiji shrine is a solem shrine dedicated to the Emperor Meiji and Empress Shoken.
 It is so quiet with thousands of trees that you may forget you are in the world busiest city of Tokyo.
 It is called an oasis of Tokyo.

 Ota Memorial Museum Of Art which is just 5 minutes away from Harajyuku station fetures traditional Japanese Ukiyoe or woodblock prints created in the Edo period.
-It's worth visiting and looking at those works not only as an Art but also a material to know what Japanese people were doing, wearing, eating and so on back then.
+It's worth visiting and looking at those works not only as an Art but also a material to know what Japanese people were doing, wearing, eating back then.

 Then the tour offers you the world famous Shibuya Scramble Crossing where almost 3,000 people cross from all directions without batting each other!
 Just standing at the site reminds you one scene from a movie!
 There is also a statue of Hachi, the dog which was loyal to his master.
 If you hear his story, you will want to take a picture or two wiht Hachi!!